FLClab/pySODA/README.md

     For SODA analysis:
     ROI_THRESHOLD: # Percent modifier of ROI threshold.
 Higher value = more pixels taken.
-    N_RINGS : (int) Number of rings around spots in which to detect colocalisations STEP : Width of rings in pixels
+    N_RINGS : (int) Number of rings around spots in which to detect colocalisations RING_WIDTH : Width of rings in pixels
     SELF_SODA : Set to True to compute SODA for couples in the same channel as well

     Other